Try it free

 This page aligns with the new Grail security events table.
 For the complete list of updates and actions needed to accomplish the migration, follow the steps in the Grail security table migration guide.

-Ingest endpoint detection findings from the CrowdStrike Falcon platform into Dynatrace as security events.
-Dynatrace enriches each finding with runtime context from the affected hosts, so you can filter and prioritize detections that affect production systems.
+Ingest endpoint detection findings, threat intelligence reports, and audit logs from the CrowdStrike Falcon platform into Dynatrace.
+Dynatrace enriches each finding with runtime context from the affected hosts, so you can filter and prioritize threats that affect production systems.

 Get started